WEBSITES AND RESOURCES Lead Poisoning Prevention

 -

-A rental disclosure attachment to the lease, or language inserted in the lease, that includes a "Lead Warning Statement" is required by law. https://www.epa.gov/lead/real-estate-disclosure
+A lead disclosure attachment to the lease, or language inserted in the lease, that includes a "Lead Warning Statement" is required by law. https://www.epa.gov/lead/real-estate-disclosure

 -